GMkonan/flake/README.md

 sudo nixos-rebuild switch --flake ~/flake#thinkpad (or other host)

 #### Todo

+##### V2
+I want to setup things differently, which will make me change a lot of the structure of this flake. will be working this in the v2 branch.
+Questions:
+- How overlays will work in this new config format?

 - hyprland
     - [ ] widgets for hyprland (ags?
 Astal?)
 - hyprpaper